Alfie Kilgour: Mansfield Town

 On 12 January 2023, Kilgour signed for League Two club Mansfield Town for an undisclosed fee on an eighteen-month contract, bringing his seventeen year association with Bristol Rovers to an end.
 Alfie scored on his full debut for Mansfield with a half volley from 16 yards which saw the Stags beat Doncaster Rovers 4-1 at Field Mill.
 His impressive start to life at Mansfield continued across the second half of the season, winning the club's player of the month award for three successive months between February and April 2023.

 On 15 August 2023, Kilgour was stretchered off just seventeen minutes into a 2–2 draw with Doncaster Rovers, revealed to be a ruptured achilles that would rule him out for the remainder of the season.
 In January 2024, he signed a new eighteen-month contract extension to keep him at the club until June 2025.
 On 5 October 2024, he made his return to playing, 418 days after suffering his injury.
 Having struggled for regular first-team playing time following his return, manager Nigel Clough admitted that a loan move would have been ideal following the closing of the January transfer window.

 Kilgour was released upon the expiration of his contract at the end of the 2024–25 season.

 Return to Bristol Rovers

 On 25 June 2025, Kilgour agreed to return to Bristol Rovers on a two-year deal.
 On 2 August, the start date of the 2025–26 season, he was named club captain.
 Following a strong individual start to the season, he was named as the club's Player of the Month for August.
 On 20 September, he made his 100th league appearance for the club in a 1–1 draw with Colchester United.
+On 21 March 2026, he scored his first goal since his return to the club, the equaliser in an eventual 2–1 victory away to Gillingham.
+Although the season ended early for Kilgour due to undergoing surgery for a hernia problem, he was voted Player of the Year.